What Families Ask When Choosing Golden Steward

 What services are included with Golden Steward?

-Golden Steward provides non-medical support such as companionship, appointment coordination, family updates, hospital visits, home and vehicle oversight, and transitional support.
+Golden Steward provides non-medical support such as genuine companionship, appointment coordination, family updates, hospital visits, home and vehicle oversight, and transitional support.

 Golden Steward does not provide personal care (such as bathing or dressing), meal preparation, cleaning, overnight stays, or any medical services.
 Golden Steward is not a licensed medical provider and does not replace professional healthcare services.